- Admissions & Aid

 Want to know more?
 Visit our Study Abroad page.

 There are many ways for your student to get academic support at no additional cost.
-In addition to faculty who will be there to support your child every step of the way, our Academic Resource Center provides one-on-one tutoring, advising, and workshops to support students in meeting their academic goals.
+In addition to faculty who will be there to support your child every step of the way, our Student Success Center provides one-on-one tutoring, advising, and workshops to support students in meeting their academic goals.
 We also have a fully equipped library, computer labs, and quiet study areas where students can focus on their studies.

 When students want help deciding on a career path or gaining additional real-world experience, the Career Development Center is the place to go.